LiliaFramework/Lilia/docs/docs/libraries/lia.darkrp.md

 **Description:**

-Finds a nearby position that is unobstructed by players or props.
+Searches around the given start position for a spot free of world geometry and blocking entities.

 **Parameters:**

 * startPos (Vector) – The initial position to search from.

-* entitiesToIgnore (table) – Entities ignored during the search.
+* entitiesToIgnore (table, optional) – Entities ignored during the search.

 * maxDistance (number) – Maximum distance to search in units.